Indian Canadians: Mid–20th century

 While by the 1950s, Indo-Canadians had gained respect in business in British Columbia primarily for their work in owning sawmills and aiding the development of the provincial forestry industry, racism still existed especially in the upper echelons of society.
 As such, during the campaign period and in the aftermath of running for MLA in 1956, Grewall received personal threats, while the six mills he owned along with his house were all set ablaze by arsonists.
-One year later, on July 17, 1957 while on a business trip, he was suspiciously found dead in a Seattle motel, having been shot in the head.
+One year later, on July 17, 1957, while on a business trip, he was suspiciously found dead in a Seattle motel, having been shot in the head.
 Grewall Street in Mission was named in his honour.

 Moderate expansion of immigration increased the Canadian total to 6,774 by 1961, then grew it to 67,925 by 1971.
 By 2011 the South Asian population in Canada was 1,567,400.

 Policies changed rapidly during the second half of the 20th century.
 Until the late 1950s, essentially all South Asians lived in British Columbia.
 However, when professional immigrants came to Canada in larger numbers, they began to settle across the country.
 South Asian politics until 1967 were primarily concerned with changing immigration laws, including the elimination of the legal restrictions enacted by the BC Legislature.

 In 1967, all immigration quotas in Canada based on specific ethnic groups were scrapped.
 The social view in Canada towards people of other ethnic backgrounds was more open, and Canada was facing declining immigration from European countries, since these European countries had booming postwar economies, and thus more people decided to remain in their home countries.

 In 1972, all South Asians were expelled from Uganda, including 80,000 individuals of Indian (mostly Gujarati) descent.
 Canada accepted 7,000 of them (many of whom were Ismailis) as political refugees.
-From 1977–85, a weaker Canadian economy significantly reduced South-Asian immigration to about 15,000 a year.
+From 1977 to 1985, a weaker Canadian economy significantly reduced South-Asian immigration to about 15,000 a year.
 In 1978, Canada introduced the Immigration Act, 1976, which included a point-based system, whereby each applicant would be assessed on their trade skills and the need for these skills in Canada.
 This allowed many more Indians to immigrate in large numbers and a trickle of Goans (who were English-speaking and Catholic) began to arrive after the African Great Lakes countries imposed Africanization policies.

 The 1970s also saw the beginning of the migration from Fiji, Guyana, Trinidad and Tobago, and Mauritius.
 During this decade, thousands of immigrants came yearly and mainly settled in Vancouver and Toronto.